webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 });
 ```

-Notice that it `extends: 'input'` and prototype is based on `HTMLInputElement`
+Notice that it `extends: 'input'` and its prototype is based on
-instead of `HTMLElement`.
-Now you can use `<input is="x-component">` inside your
+`HTMLInputElement` instead of `HTMLElement`.
+Now you can use
-document.
-By doing so, you can have extended APIs on top of basic `input`
+`<input is="x-component">` inside your document.
+By doing so, you can have
-element's features.
+extended APIs on top of basic `input` element's features.

 Note: You may wonder what happens if you set different elements for `'extends`'
 and '`prototype`'.
-Yes, it is possible and may bring something no ones ever
+Yes, it is possible and may cause unexpected results.
+But as
-think of.
-But as far as I have experimented, you won't get any valuable outcome.
+far as I have experimented, you won't get any valuable outcome.

 ## Use case at GitHub

 So what's the point of Type Extension Custom Element?
-Let's look at the great
+Let's look at a great
-existing example at GitHub website.
+existing example at the GitHub website.

 ![relative-time type extension](/img/stories/customelements-relativetime.png)

 GitHub has a many components that displays date and time.
 Notice they are not
-absolute dates/times but relative dates/times against browser's current time.
+absolute dates/times but relative to the browser's current time.
 You should be able to imagine how to calculate that but GitHub is doing that
 using Type Extension Custom Element with [`time-
 elements`](https://github.com/github/time-elements).